simp/pupmod-simp-simpkv/docs/Design_Prototype2.md

   * global libkv options
   * any number of backend configurations
-  * different configurations for the same backend type (e.g., 'file' backend configurations that persist files to different root directories)
+  * different configurations for the same backend type (e.g., 'file' backend configurations that persist files to different root directories).

+* Each backend configuration in Hiera must be identified by a name.

+* When configured via Hiera, libkv configuration must include a default backend configuration.

+* Users must be able to set libkv configuration in an individual libkv Puppet functions call.

+  * Configuration may includes global libkv options and backend configurations.
+  * Configuration may select of a specific, existing, backend configuration.
+  * Configuration must override any Hiera libkv configuration.

+* Users must be able to self-identify with an application identifier in an individual libkv Puppet function call.

-  * the backend configuration to use, always, or a set of defaults
+  * The application id will be used to lookup the appropriate backend configuration to use, when the function call has not already specified it.
-  * the set of default configurations must allow the user to specify a hiearchy of defaults

-    * configuration for specific classes (e.g., `Class[Mymodule::Myclass]`)
-    * configuration for specific Defines (e.g., `Mymodules::Mydefine[instance]`)
-    * configuration for all Defines of a specific type (e.g., `Mymodule::Mydefine`)
-    * configuration for all remaining resources
+  * The application id can be unique to a caller or shared among libkv function calls.

+    * A shared application id tells libkv that the same backend configuration should be used for all libkv function calls with that id.

-* When a set of default configurations is specified, the most-specific configuration must be selected.
+* When more than one backend configuration is specified, the most-specific configuration must be selected for a libkv Puppet function call:

-* Users must be able to specify the backend configuration to use and global libkv options in individual libkv Puppet function calls.
+  * When a specific backend is requested in a libkv Puppet function call, that backend will be selected.
-* The libkv options in individual libkv Puppet function calls take precedence over those specified in Hiera.
+  * Otherwise, when an application id is specified in a libkv Puppet function call and it matches the name of a backend configuration exactly, that backend will be selected.
+  * Otherwise, when an application id is specified in a libkv Puppet function call and it starts with the name of a backend configuration, that backend will be selected.
+  * Otherwise, when no application id has been specified in a libkv Puppet function call, or the provided application id does not match the name of any backend configuration, the default backend will be selected.

+* When no libkv configuration is specified either in Hiera or in an individual libkv Puppet call, libkv must default to libkv configuration for a local key/value store.

+  * This requirement supports libkv rollout.

 #### libkv-Provided Plugins and Stores